I stayed in a tiny house on Sylt for 155 euros per night - Breaking Latest News

 The bathroom is off the main bedroom and has a shower and toilet.
 And if the four of us get cramped in the morning, the campsite has a sanitary building that guests can use instead.
 Christian Jürgensen and his team are currently building a new sanitary facility that will include a sauna.

-Luxury camping or Glamping, as the mixed word from “glamorous” and “camping” is called, is definitely possible on Sylt.
+Luxury camping or Glampinglike the hybrid of “glamorous” and “Camping“ means it is definitely possible on Sylt.
 How much does it cost?
 In the high season between the end of June and mid-September and between Christmas and New Year’s Eve, 155 euros per night are due per home, the minimum stay is seven days.
 So if four people occupied the Tiny Houses, that would be around 39 euros per person.
 In the low season, the price per night starts at 100 euros.

 You can find more tips and news from the island of Sylt here.